IBM TS4500 R6 Tape Library Guide

 - Up to four library-managed encryption (LME) key paths per logical library are available.

-This book describes the TS4500 components, feature codes, specifications, supported tape drives, encryption, new integrated management console (IMC), and command-line interface (CLI).
-You learn how to accomplish the following specific tasks:
+This book describes the TS4500 components, feature codes, specifications, supported tape drives, encryption, new integrated management console (IMC), command-line interface (CLI), and REST over SCSI (RoS) to obtain status information about library components.
+You learn how to accomplish the following specific tasks::

 - Improve storage density with increased expansion frame capacity up to 2.4 times and support 33% more tape drives per frame.